 Oh, and by the way, I got all of my containers at The Container Store.
 I did spend about $150+ on them all, which to me is a splurge, but a splurge well worth it.
 Almost all of the containers I used (except the tea caddy and blue ones) are Sistema and I’m quite happy with them.

 Another space planning tip for your pantry is to think through what gets used the most in your pantry, place those items on the easiest to reach shelves(especially for those who need to reach).
 If you have younger kids and want them to be independent, put snack items a bit lower so they can help themselves.

-Trying to keep things together, the middle shelf is our snack shelf with some chocolate on the side.
-The chocolate belongs with the baking things, but even though it is now in containers, our dog ate a bag of chocolate chips when we used to keep them lower with the baking items.
+As a side note, really the chocolate belongs with the baking things, but even though it is now in containers, our dog ate a bag of chocolate chips when we used to keep them lower with the baking items.
 One $400 trip to the emergency vet is enough for me to NEVER have chocolate within reach of our dog again.
 Keep things like this in mind when you are planning your space.

 The containers for the rice are actually considered to be part of the Sistema baking line and they are labeled as being for icing (affiliate link).
 They work perfectly for the rice, powdered sugar, and my cornmeal.